Skip to main content

 Port colors

 Component port colors indicate the data type ingested or emitted by the port.
-For example, a text port either accepts or emits text data.
+For example, a Message port either accepts or emits Message data.

-The following table lists the component port colors and their corresponding input types:
+The following table lists the component data types and their corresponding port colors:

 Data typePort colorPort icon example